Erotic Spanking: How to Master This Basic But Sexy BDSM Move

 It's time to embrace your naughtier side.

-Sure, there are a lot of toys and games you can buy to enhance your sex life.
+Sure, there are a lot of sex toys and sex games you can buy to enhance your sex life.
 But you may be overlooking one of the best aphrodisiac tools at your disposal: your rear end.
 The truth is, when it comes to exploring your sexual desires, erotic spanking is the best place to start.
 You can wade into the pool of hedonistic bliss without diving headlong into a frighteningly dark deep end.
 (Oh, and erotic spanking is also a proven method for increasing blood flow down under—and we all know what that means.)

 1. Discuss your erotic spanking desires.

-While there’s nothing wrong with spontaneity, giving a heads up that that you’d like to strike or be struck by your partner is a wise move.
+While there’s nothing wrong with spontaneity, giving a heads up that you’d like to strike or be struck by your partner is a wise move.
 To get the most out of a foray into spanking, both the spanker and the spankee need to want the experience.
 In the heat of the moment isn’t the best time to gauge where everybody’s at.

-If you want to be spanked, you might start this conversation with something along the lines of: “I’ve been thinking that I’d like to spanked.
+If you want to be spanked, you might start this conversation with something along the lines of: “I’ve been thinking that I’d like to be spanked.
 Is that something you’d like to help me experience?”
 If being the spanker is getting you excited, go with something like: “Your butt looks so spankable.
 How do you feel about me doing that to you?”
 As with any new thing you want to explore in your sex life, being clear is more likely to realize your desires.

 2. BID on your experience.